 Researchers in South Korea have identified a small but effective change to reduce diabetes risk by decreasing visceral (deep abdominal) fat and improving certain fatty acid levels.
 In an article published in Nutrition Journal (2018), a 12-week trial comparing a calorie-reduction group to a no dietary-change group revealed improvements in a number of measures.

 In a sample of overweight people without diabetes, subjects were randomly assigned to either removing 1/3 of a bowl of rice at each meal per day for the study period, or the control group who made no changes.
 Calorie-reduction subjects also received nutritional counseling at the start, and each subject in the study supplied three-day journals of diet and physical activity at baseline, halfway through the study, and after 12 weeks.
-Here’s what they found that relates to diabetes risk:
+Here’s what they found that relates to diabetes risk and inflammatory markers:

 At 12-week follow up